-1. Verify that your scanner supports the desired interface.
+- 1. Verify that your scanner supports the desired interface1.
 The list below indicates interfaces available at the time of this writing.
-Your scanner comes equipped from the factory with the ability to connect and communicate with at least two major interface types, for example, Keyboard Wedge/RS-232 and Keyboard Wedge/Wand Emulation are two common pairings.
-Contact your nearest PSC service depot if you don't know your scanner's interface group, or need to have the scanner altered to change to another I/F group.

-1 Contact your dealer if your desired interface is not listed.
+Your scanner comes equipped from the factory with the ability to connect and communicate with at least two major interface types, for example, Keyboard Wedge/Wand Emulation and OCIA/RS-232 are two common pairings.
+Contact Informatics if you don't know your scanner's interface group, or need to have the scanner altered to change to another I/F group. - 1 Contact Informatics if your desired interface is not listed.
 Interface group definitions are subject to change without notice.